Top Thrill 2: Incidents

-While in operation as Top Thrill Dragster, there have been several reported incidents while riders were on board, including a major occurrence that led to a significant transformation of the ride.
-In its second year of operation, four people were struck by small metal pieces and other debris on July 14, 2004, resulting in minor injuries such as cuts and abrasions.
+While in operation as Top Thrill Dragster, there were several reported incidents, including a major occurrence that led to a significant transformation of the ride.
+On July 14, 2004, four people were struck by small metal pieces and other debris, resulting in minor injuries.
 The flying debris deflected off the ride's launch cable according to a park official.
 Another issue involving the launch cable occurred on August 7, 2016, where it became detached, leading to the shutdown of the ride.
 Two guests were evaluated at Cedar Point's first aid center and later returned to the park, while Top Thrill Dragster underwent a thorough inspection and reopened two days later.

-On August 15, 2021, in what was described as a "serious accident", a guest waiting in line was struck in the head by a small metal L-shaped bracket, called a flag plate, that dislodged from a train as it was nearing the end of its run.
+On August 15, 2021, in what was described as a "serious accident", a guest waiting in line was struck in the head by a small metal L-shaped bracket, called a flag plate, that dislodged from a train as it was nearing the end of its cycle.
 The guest was severely injured and treated at a nearby hospital.
 Top Thrill Dragster was closed for the remainder of the season.

-An investigation by the Ohio Department of Agriculture (ODA) was completed in February, 2022 and found that half of the bolts securing the flag plate had dislodged.
+An investigation by the Ohio Department of Agriculture (ODA) was completed in February 2022 and found that half of the bolts securing the flag plate had dislodged.
 The report confirmed that the ride underwent regular maintenance, including an inspection the night before the accident, which determined the metal plate to be in "normal, working condition".
 ODA did not find evidence that Cedar Point violated state laws or that the park had any reason to believe the ride was in "unsafe condition".
 In order to reopen the ride, Cedar Point would be required to perform a list of repairs including the replacement of "different or improper grade" bolts and damaged track sections.
-Instead of repairing, Cedar Point opted to hire Zamperla to create a new version of the ride, which became Top Thrill 2 in 2024.
+Instead of repairing the ride, Cedar Point opted to hire Zamperla to create a new version of the ride, which became Top Thrill 2 in 2024.

 The injured guest was later reported to have suffered a traumatic brain injury, and the family sued Cedar Point in 2023.
 A settlement with confidential terms was reached on April 13, 2024.